Edit

 Note

-On some operating systems, you may need to use sudo before each of the Docker commands.
+On some operating systems, you might need to use sudo before each of the Docker commands.

 cd coe-cli